How to Sell on Craigslist Safely

 FYI, This is a completely free website to use.

 Many other guides and tips are incomplete and most of them only document one sale.
-In this guide, I will give you a full, in-depth look based on my experience with hundreds of safe and successful transactions.
+In this guide, I give you a full, in-depth look based on my experience with hundreds of safe and successful transactions.

 Start at the Craigslist Etiquette page on the left.
 Or, if you are already familiar with the Craigslist seller rules, uploading photos, and you already have an account, skip to the Optimizing Search Results page.